harmony-one/h/progress/gheis-mohammadi.md

+2025-11-29 Sat: Last week we fully tested and merged **[PR 4945](https://github.com/harmony-one/harmony/pull/4945)**.
+This PR adds a full **error classification system** for stream read/write operations, replacing the old behavior where *any* error would immediately close the stream.
+The new system distinguishes between **recoverable** and **critical** errors:

+- Recoverable errors → stream stays alive
+- Critical errors → stream is safely closed

+This prevents unnecessary stream drops caused by transient network issues or short-lived timeouts, significantly improving overall resilience.
+The latest Devnet deployment is showing **strong stability gains** with markedly fewer stream interruptions.

+I also refactored the EIP-2935 implementation due to upstream Ethereum 1.10 changes to EVM internals and tracers.
+The updated work is in **[PR 4970](https://github.com/harmony-one/harmony/pull/4970)**, now under active testing.
+Once validated, it will be merged into the Dev branch.

+We're also very close to publishing the **2025.1.2 release**.
+No new features will be added at this point—we are in the final testing and polishing phase.
+Any remaining issues will be fixed, otherwise the release will proceed as planned.
+This will be one of the **largest releases in Harmony’s history** in terms of code changes.
+More details will follow next weeks.

+---

 2025-11-22 Sat: Last week I completed **[PR 4962](https://github.com/harmony-one/harmony/pull/4962)**.
 This included fixing trusted-peer–related metrics, improving them, and resolving stream-level issues in the trusted peers logic.
 I also refactored the trusted peer detection workflow and improved the logging to give clearer visibility into how trusted nodes are selected and maintained.
 The PR was reviewed, merged, and deployed on all Devnet nodes and previous issues on-chain are now fully resolved.

 I also pushed and merged **[PR 4966](https://github.com/harmony-one/harmony/pull/4966)**.
 The `TestRequestManager_RemoveStream` unit test was intermittently failing due to a race condition: the test verified the stream count before the asynchronous removal event had been processed by the event loop.
 The fix introduces a retry loop that waits for the stream removal to complete before asserting the expected size.
 This removes flakiness and ensures deterministic test behavior.